syzwina/quartz/content/notes/Books/The Scholomance.md

 So beautiful.

 What a beautiful book.
 Perfection.

+**Tuesday, June 6th 2023**
+**8:09 pm**

+Finished the book.
+Cried, laughed.
+Very good book, LOVE the ending.
+Would definitely read the series again one day.